 We aim to help foster self-confidence, curiosity and enjoyment towards learning and development in children.
 With a background in psychology, therapeutic counselling and education we can provide a holistic educational experience for your child.

-We do this by providing one-to-one tuition, observations, training for parents on child development/education and referrals.
+We do this by providing one-to-one tuition, online tutoring, mentoring, observations, training for parents on child development/education, workshops and referrals.